 iPad DaaS / VDI Client

 Access your desktop on your iPad with the DaaS or VDI client.
 With a virtual keyboard and virtual touchpad in addition to touch control over the mouse cursor, you can access and control your Windows (pictured) or Linux desktop from your iPad.
-Run full applications, browse the web (including Flash), transfer files and more with your iPad DaaS or VDI client.
+Run full applications, browse the web, transfer files, and more with your iPad DaaS or VDI client.

 Android DaaS / VDI Client